XenoAtom/XenoAtom.Interop/src/codegen/XenoAtom.Interop.CodeGen/Templates/LIBNAME/readme.md

 LIBSUMMARY

+## ♻️ XenoAtom.Interop

+This package is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 LIBDESCRIPTION

-## ♻️ XenoAtom.Interop

-This project is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 ## 🪪 License